-Our identification of PV cutoffs starts on single isentropic levels, essentially using the algorithm by Wernli and Sprenger (2007) with the modification that, here, the stratospheric reservoir does not necessarily have to encompass the pole, but is defined as the largest area bounded by a closed 2 PVU contour on each isentrope.
+Our identification of PV cutoffs starts on single isentropic levels, essentially using the algorithm by Wernli and Sprenger (2007) with the modification that, here, the stratospheric reservoir does not necessarily have to encompass the pole, but it is defined as the largest area bounded by a closed 2 PVU contour on each isentrope.
 This becomes particularly relevant at lower isentropic levels and towards the pole, because there the size of the stratospheric reservoir decreases and often does not encompass the pole.
 The method of Wernli and Sprenger (2007) has the major drawback that it identifies also features with PV larger than 2 PVU produced by diabatic processes (e.g., within extratropical cyclones) or frictional forces near high topography, i.e., features that are not of stratospheric origin.
-Therefore, the labeling algorithm of Skerlak et al. (2015) is used here, which assigns to each grid point a label that classifies it as stratospheric if it is three-dimensionally connected to the stratospheric reservoir and if it has a specific humidity of less than $0.1\,\mathrm{g\,kg^{-1}}$ .
-This label can be used do separate true PV cutoffs from diabatically produced PV features.
+Therefore, the labeling algorithm of Skerlak et al. (2015) is used here, which assigns to each grid point a label that classifies it as stratospheric if it is threedimensionally connected to the stratospheric reservoir and if it has a specific humidity of less than $0.1 \text{ g kg}^{-1}$ .
+This label can be used to separate true PV cutoffs from diabatically produced PV features.
 Then, the PV cutoffs on the different isentropic levels are clustered if they overlap with each other and hence form a three-dimensional PV cutoff.
-Finally, PV cutoffs larger than $5 \cdot 10^6\,\mathrm{km^2}$ (about half the area of the US) at a certain isentropic level are removed from that level to avoid the identification of very large PV cutoffs, which often occur on higher isentropic levels.
+Finally, PV cutoffs larger than $5 \times 10^6 \text{ km}^2$ (about half the area of the United States) at a certain isentropic level are removed from that level to avoid the identification of very large PV cutoffs, which often occur on higher isentropic levels.
 The resulting three-dimensional PV cutoffs are in the following referred to as PV cutoff objects.